 The forecasts so far are stark.
 The International Monetary Fund has predicted that the global economy will contract by 3% in 2020, deeming it ‘very likely’ that we’ll experience the worst recession since the Great Depression.

-So, when it comes to the housing market, it’s little surprise that mortgage lenders will be exercising caution once the world returns to some semblance of normality.
+So, when it comes to the housing market, it’s little surprise that mortgage lenders will be exercising caution with first-time buyers once the world returns to some semblance of normality.